 A Caribbean Basin country (Antigua and Barbuda, Aruba, Bahamas, Barbados, Belize, Bonaire, British Virgin Islands, Curacao, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saba, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Sint Eustatius, Sint Maarten, or Trinidad and Tobago).

-Under FAR 25, the Act limits the purchase of supplies that are non-domestic end products that will be used in the United States.
+TAA compliant countries under FAR 25, and other Fair Trade Agreements Act regulations, the Act limits the purchase of supplies that are non-domestic end products that will be used in the United States.
 This is very important when selling products to the government under a GSA Schedule.
 Contractors should also be aware of countries of origin that may impact the outcomes of cases alleging violations of the Act.
 This is but one reason to have internal policies and controls to become BAA compliant.
 See How Does the President’s View on Buy American Act and Buy America Impact Government Contractors?

 Under other government contracting rules, knowing the various TAA compliant countries of origin when purchasing supplies and end products for sale to the federal government.
 See information about COTS CONTRACTS.